M-J-Robbins/good-email-code/email-accessibility/text-in-images.md

 If a user is trying to find your email, they may do a search for some of the content they remember seeing.
 Some email clients will include alt text in the search adn return your email, some won't.
 I've not done a lot of testing on this but Yahoo and AOL don't return results.

 ### Doesn’t work at all in find in page search
-When the email is open a user might use the find function (`ctrl + F` or `cmd + f`) to look for some content.
+When the email is open a user might use the find function (`ctrl + f` or `cmd + f`) to look for some content.
 But that does not include text in images or alt text.

 ### Increases load time of the email
 Users have short attention spans, don't make them wait.